executablebooks/unified-myst/packages/core-parse/README.md

 - Walk the syntax tree and process all roles and directives, into additional syntax nodes.
   - See [`@unified-myst/process-roles-directives`](https://github.com/executablebooks/unified-myst/tree/main/packages/process-roles-directives#readme)

-- Apply all transforms to the syntax tree, by priority order.
+- Run all `afterRead` event hooks, by priority order.
-  - Transforms are operations which modify the syntax tree.
+  - `afterRead` processors are operations which modify the syntax tree.

+- Run all `afterTransforms` event hooks, by priority order.
-  - They can also be used to extract information from the syntax tree.
+  - `afterTransforms` processors are operations which extract information from the syntax tree to the global state.

 ## Extension mechanism